nestjsplus/config/README.md

 └── package.json
 ```

-This would result in the `ConfigManagerModule` looking for a `dotenv`-formatted file in:
+The above `useFile` configuration method would result in the `ConfigManagerModule`
+looking for a `dotenv`-formatted file in:
 > `myproject/config/development.env`